What is Influencer Marketing: All About Influencers

 Engagement

-- There are certain platforms that work better for certain app verticals and target user base demographic.
-For example, TikTok has a largely Gen Z demographic, so if those are the users you’re trying to attract to your app, it’s a good place to look for influencers.
+• There are certain platforms that work better for certain app verticals and target user base demographics.
+For example, TikTok has a largely Gen Z audience, so if you’re trying to attract users to your app, it’s a good place to look for influencers.
 YouTube and Twitch have a lot of gamers, so if you have a gaming app, then they’re good places to look for influencers.
 Also, the features of your gaming app will be best showcased in video format.

-Micro and Nano influencers often have higher engagement rates than mega-influencers, for example.
+Micro and Nano influencers often have higher engagement rates than mega-influencers, for example, in part because they appeal to more niche audiences.
 This is worth bearing in mind.

 Content